theislab/single-cell-tutorial/README.md

 The main part of this repository is a case study where the best-practices established in the manuscript are applied to a mouse intestinal epithelium regions dataset from Haber et al., Nature 2018 available from the GEO under GSE92332.

 The scripts in the plotting_scripts/ folder reproduce the figures that are shown in the manuscript and the supplementary materials.
 These scripts contain comments to explain each step.
-Each figure that does not have a corresponding script in the plotting_scripts/ folder were taken from the case study or the marker gene study.
+Each figure that does not have a corresponding script in the plotting_scripts/ folder was taken from the case study or the marker gene study.

 In case of questions or issues, please get in touch by posting an issue in this repository.